My dementia research progress

 Inserted into the implant is a tiny 5G SIM card, which transmits, the patient’s heart rhythmic pulses.
-There’s, also an alarm system which is triggered shows the device has a malfunction.
+There’s, also an alarm system that is triggered shows the device has a malfunction.

-However, this surgical implant, will not be suitable for all patient’s at are awaiting heart transplantation surgery.
+However, this surgical implant, will not be suitable for all patients that are awaiting heart transplantation surgery.

 This will be dependent on the amount of damage inflicted on the heart muscles by the patient’s prior cardiac arrests.